-Welcome to our new, ongoing blog series called Product Bytes that highlights recent product enhancements we’ve made to our Managed Kubernetes Platform (for enterprises) and Kubernetes as a Service (for service providers) products so you can stay up to date on what’s new.
+Welcome to our new, ongoing blog series called Product Bytes that highlights recent product enhancements we’ve made to our Kubernetes Management Cloud (for enterprises) and Kubernetes Management Cloud for MSPs (for service providers) products so you can stay up to date on what’s new.
 In this, our first installment, we’ll introduce a number of key improvements, but stay tuned because we’ll follow up with detailed blog posts on the features worth taking a deeper dive.

 New: Zero-Trust Kubectl Access

 One of the most exciting new features is Zero-Trust Kubectl Access (ZTKA).
 The ZTKA (pictured above) secures access to a managed cluster’s API server via a proxy providing centralized authentication, authorization and auditing.
 It also provides for the instant provisioning and de-provisioning of user access.
 As a result, ZTKA empowers IT Ops and DevOps teams to easily access clusters via kubectl while complying with regulatory and governance requirements — enforced via easy RBAC configuration.
 All access is audited and does not require inbound firewall rules.
 ZTKA is included in the Kubernetes Management Cloud.
 See our ZTKA video, read our docs or sign up for a demo to see it in action — stay tuned for more blog posts detailing all the features of ZTKA!